THE ULTIMATE GUIDE: HOW TO BEST SPEND ONE DAY IN PISA

 The Leaning Tower of Pisa

 Be-lavie Tip: This site is not just about taking a photo holding up the tower, that you see many do.
-Itโs far more than that.
-Itโs definitley worth learning about the history of the town, why it is crooked and definitley worth a visit inside.
-Additionally it is most definitely worth buying your tickets online beforehand rathe than via the ticket touts in the area.
+It’s far more than that.
+It’s definitely worth learning about the history of the town, why it is crooked and definitely worth a visit inside.
+Buy your ticket beforehand online rather than via the ticket touts in the area.

-The leaning tower of Pisa is eight storeyโs high and was originally built to serve as the Cathedrals bell tower, do note that the bells no longer ring.
-The leaning of the tower is suggested to be around 5.5 degrees however, it may actually be less as there has been extensive work undertaken to try and stabilise it.
+The leaning tower of Pisa is eight storey’s high and was originally built to serve as the Cathedrals bell tower, do note that the bells no longer ring.
+The leaning of the tower is suggested to be slanting around 5.5 degrees however, it may actually be less as there has been extensive work undertaken to try and stabilise it in the past.

 Some Leaning Tower of Pisa Ticket Options & Tours